Adil-Iqbal/Personal-Projects/Random Sequence/README.md

 ### Usage

-Once you have access, to the function, use it on your learning adventures!
+Once you have access to the function, use it on your learning adventures!
+The function returns a Seq object that you can set to any variable.
+You can then use Biopython to perform all operations on it as usual.

 ![Common Usage](http://i.imgur.com/Lh118fz.jpg "Common Usage")